gsprs-pku/gsprs-pku.github.io/1news.markdown

             </tr>
             <tr>
                 <td>4/2022</td>
-                <td>We invited Dr. Lin Liu from CNHK to give a virtual talk on 4/26.</td>
+                <td>Dr. Lin Liu from CNHK was invited to give a virtual talk on geodetic studies of frozen ground on 4/26.</td>
             </tr>
             <tr>
                 <td>&nbsp;</td>